Emergency Management Workshops and Exercises

 Prerequisites:

-- Recommend you have ICS I-100 Incident Command System
+- ICS I‑100: Introduction to Incident Command System

 ICS I-402: Incident Command System for Executives

-Visit the ICS website https://www.icscanada.ca/ to view a current list of qualified ICS training providers and contractors across Canada.
+You can also visit the ICS website for a current list of qualified ICS training providers and contractors in Canada.

 Wildland Fire Suppression Awareness